3 Data Entry and Editing

 Task 3.3 Built-in list

 3. Select cell A1 again.
 Position the mouse over the fill handle of cell A1.
-Press the left mouse button and drag to cell A12 and then release the left mouse button.
+Press and hold the left mouse button, drag down to cell A12, and then release the mouse button.

 .